LoubnaEA/DeploymentPlaybook/README.md

 # DeploymentPlaybook
-Structured and maintainable **deployment processes** with **verification practices** for IDM, Salesforce and CI/CD.
+Structured deployment procedures and verification steps for IDM, Salesforce and CI/CD environments.
-Includes documentation of workflows, automation scripts and anonymized examples of logs and reports.
+Documentation of workflows, automation scripts and examples of logs and reports.
-A practical reference for QA and release management.

 ---

 ## At a Glance

-✅ Structured deployment processes for IDM and CRM systems
+✅ Deployment processes for IDM and CRM systems
-   (Designing maintainable workflows for enterprise environments)

 ⚙️ Automation examples and CI/CD pipeline guidance
-   (Applying real-world practices for release management)

 📝 Checklists for pre- and post-deployment verification
-   (Implementing QA steps to ensure deployment quality)

 📊 Sample logs and reports (anonymized)
-   (Documenting outputs for transparency and audit readiness)

 🎯 Documentation of workflows and verification practices
-   (Real-world scenarios without sensitive data)

 ## Structure
-├─ 📁 docs/ → Procedures, checklists, guidelines
+├─ 📁 docs/     → Deployment procedures, checklists, guidelines
 ├─ 📁 scripts/  → Sample deployment and automation scripts
 ├─ 📁 examples/ → Sample logs and configuration templates
 ├─ 📁 reports/  → Verification and test reports
 └─ README.md